finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The code of the portfolio group.
 Together with the scope this uniquely identifies              the portfolio group.
     String fromTransactionDate = "fromTransactionDate_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the transactions.
 There is no lower bound if this is not specified.
     String toTransactionDate = "toTransactionDate_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve transactions.
 There is no upper bound if this is not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transactions.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the transactions.
 Defaults to return the latest version              of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Transaction Type, use \"type eq 'Buy'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Transaction/strategy/quantsignal\".
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.